-With 30,000 sq. ft. of event spaces within Menara KEN TTDI, this versatile venue includes column-free ballroom and function rooms which can be custom designed to host any event including product launches, seminars, conferences, corporate events and private functions.
+The Space at Menara KEN TTDI is a versatile venue, boasting a total of 30,000 sq. ft. of event spaces that cater to a broad range of events, from product launches and seminars to conferences, corporate events and private functions.
 The Space takes pride in the versatility of the spaces offered with its sleek soundproof partition walls which can be opened up to reveal a larger space.
-Each room at The Space is naturally lit with the abundance of light coming in through the full-length glass which envelopes the whole floor.
+Each room at The Space is naturally lit with abundance of light coming in through the full-length glass which envelopes the whole floor.
 The foyer in itself is unique with a central glass atrium void all the way to the rooftop.
+The recent surge in bookings for physical events at The Space is a promising sign of the market's recovery and people's eagerness to return to in-person events.